trezanik/isochrone/README.md

 Ah.
 I needed something cross-platform, and wanted to support Windows 7 still.
 I've always been fond of the classic GLUI and imgui has a nice consistent UI itself, while directly integrating into 3D applications, such as games - which is a desire I still have.
 It pretty much served the right purpose at the right time.

 Protip if you're thinking of doing this yourself: prepare for pain.
-After experiencing it, take ocornut at this word - I also do not recommend it for a full-blown UI like we've done!
+After experiencing it, take ocornut at his word - I also do not recommend it for a full-blown UI like we've done!

 It's by no means horrible but you will have to handle things like click/drag/contextual operations, which most people will take the existing OS/app library implementations for granted.
 And as expected, if you want a widget that doesn't yet exist (e.g. vertical tabs), you have to be prepared to implement it yourself - optionally replacing it if imgui introduces it in future - or live without.